-The National Recovery and Action Plan for Giraffe (Giraffa camelopardalis) in Kenya (2018-2022) proposes mobilization of the community to establish conservancies in critical giraffe range areas.
-Hence, under this management action, NNP management will identify and secure giraffe habitats outside NNP through encouraging and facilitating the development of
+Moreover, the National Recovery and Action Plan for Giraffe (Giraffa camelopardalis) in Kenya (2018-2022) proposes mobilization of the community to establish conservancies in critical giraffe range areas.
+Hence under this action, wildlife security will be boosted to prevent poaching incidents.
+In addition, an environmental audit of existing electricity infrastructure in the park and its dispersal areas will be conducted and mitigation measures implemented to ensure safety of giraffes.
+The health status of giraffes will be monitored through disease surveil-lance and prompt clinical interventions implemented when disease outbreaks occur.